-Throughout most of 1996, each member of the Board of Directors who was not a regular employee of the Company and Mr. Voet, who is the President and Chief Executive Officer of National, were paid an annual fee of \$5,000, and each member of a Committee of the Board (other than its chairman) was paid an additional annual fee of \$1,600.
-For each meeting of the Board of Directors attended, a director was paid \$1,000.
+Throughout 1998, each member of the Board of Directors who was not a regular employee of the Company was paid an annual fee of \$12,000 and a fee of \$2,000 for each meeting attended.
+Each member of the Audit Committee of the Board (other than its chairman) was paid an additional annual fee of \$1,600, and each member of the Compensation/Incentive Committee of the Board (other than its chairman) was paid an additional annual fee of \$3,200.
 A Committee member was paid \$800 for each meeting of a Committee he attended unless the Committee met on the same day as the Board of Directors met, in which event, the Committee member was paid \$400 for his attendance at the Committee meeting.
-Mr. Mount also received \$13,500 for attending quarterly management meetings, and effective November 1, 1996, Mr. Mount was retained by the Company as a consultant at a rate of \$100,000 per annum.